-If your computer is on its last legs, we recommend upgrading to the tech-specs listed here.
+If your computer is on its last legs from the strain of life and/or playing Skyrim all through college, we recommend upgrading to the tech-specs listed here.

 Mac or PC?

 While Macs tend to be more popular among our students, there is no requirement or preference in the classroom, and we'll never make you do anything that would require one over the other.